TheOdinProject/curriculum/rails_programming/forms_and_authentication/form_basics.md

 </form>
 ~~~

-The best part about `form_with` is that if you just pass it a model object like `@post` in the example above, Rails will check for you if the object has been saved yet.
+The best part about `form_with` is that if you just pass it a model object like `@article` in the example above, Rails will check for you if the object has been saved yet.
 If it's a new object, it will send the form to your `#create` action.
 If the object has been saved before, so we know that we're editing an existing object, it will send the object to your `#update` action instead.
 This is done by automatically generating the correct URL when the form is created.
 Magic!

 ### Other form helpers: `form_tag` and `form_for`